 - (a) The Federal Acquisition Certification in Contracting (FAC-C) establishes a uniform set of standards recognized by all Executive Branch (civilian) agencies as evidence that an individual meets core education, experience and training standards for the contracting career field at the junior, intermediate and senior levels.
 These requirements are sequential and cumulative; i.e., FAC-C Level I must be earned before pursuing FAC-C Level II, and so forth (refer to Section 5 - Curricula Progression). - (b) Agencies are permitted to tailor electives in the FAC-C program to their agency's mission/needs.
-At Bonneville, specific courses are substituted for some electives to address skill gaps and develop expertise tailored to Bonneville's contracting needs (see 4.4 Training Standard). - (c) FAC-C certification is an optional certification track for AWF members at Bonneville until October 1st, 2020, when the BPAC-C is no longer available for initial issuance.
-Optional: All Bonneville AWF members hired before January 1, 2016 can hold a BPAC-C in lieu of the FAC-C certification. - (d) As required by OFPP, the levels for FAC-C for GS-1102 employees are generally tied to grades as shown below:
+At Bonneville, specific courses are substituted for some electives to address skill gaps and develop expertise tailored to Bonneville's contracting needs (see 4.4 Training Standard). - (c) FAC-C certification is the required certification track for AWF members at Bonneville effective October 1st, 2020, as the BPAC-C was discontinued for new entrants.
+Optional: All Bonneville AWF members hired before January 1, 2016 can hold a BPAC-C in lieu of the FAC-C certification. - (d) As required by OFPP, the Levels for FAC-C for GS-1102 employees are generally tied to grades as shown below:

 Grade Level Skill Level

 GS-05/07 I Junior

 GS-09/11/12 II Intermediate

-GS-13 and above III Senior
+GS-13 and above Senior